pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

   - World Wide Web
 ---

+We need persistent identifiers for many resources of the commons: people, objects, outputs, inputs, etc.

 A lot of scholarly infrastructure is set up right now around DOIs, and they have, and are gaining momentum as mechanisms of citability.
 But do we explicitly design a system around _coolness factor_ when it introduces barriers